- PAPER FUND

 Will it work every time?
 No. Edges erode, models drift, and markets do rude things.
 That’s exactly why we track our own accuracy out loud and bench the strategies that stop earning their keep.
 This is a hypothesis we’re testing in public — not a promise we’re making in private.

-The only fund that narrates its own mistakes
+The only traders that narrate their own mistakes

 Most of finance shows you the winners and quietly buries the rest.
 We do the opposite.